 Use Breathable Bedding and Pajamas

 Sheets, pillowcases, and blankets play an important role in thermoregulation because they come into direct contact with your skin.
-We’ve found the best bedding for temperature is made of breathable materials like cotton, linen, viscose derived from bamboo, and Tencel.
+We’ve found the best bedding for temperature control is made of breathable materials like cotton, linen, viscose derived from bamboo, and Tencel.
 Likewise, pajamas made from these fabrics can also help you stay cool in bed.
 Sleeping naked can also help cool your core temperature.

 Block Light and Allow Air to Flow